baumgach/tue-slurm-helloworld/instructions/virtual-env-workflow.md

 python --version
 ````

-That is the system-wide Python version and is at the time of writing pretty old (2.7.5).
-We can instead install whichever specific Python version we like.
+That is the system-wide Python version.
+At the time of writing the system wide Python defaults to `python2.7`, altough `python3` is also installed with version `3.6.8`.
+Using Conda we can instead install whichever specific Python version we like.
 For example

 ````
 conda install python==3.9.7
 ````

+`python` now defaults to the specified version, which you can check again with `python --version`.

 We can install packages using `conda install` or `pip install`. `conda install` works for some stuff `pip install` doesn't and vice versa.
 Writing this tutorial I had a smoother experience with `pip`.